-Since 2017, the year her Cut of Cloth album was released, the Cincinnati, Ohio native has also endured something people often run away from in fear — change.
+Since 2017, the year she released her Cut of Cloth album, the Cincinnati, Ohio native has also endured something people often fearfully run away from–change.

 Alexandria resettled in Los Angeles after a long stint in Atlanta.
 Alexandria explained, “I lived in Atlanta for almost a decade.
 I ended up moving to L.A. and basically starting a whole new life.
 Just going on an adventure, being in a new relationship.
 Everything has become fresh and new and totally different from the norm.”

 Now, on May 15, she released a highlight reel of that adventure through her latest album, Journey, under San Francisco’s Text Me Records.

 The nine-track LP represents a turning point.
 Amidst the life changes, there was new opportunity.
 Music manager “Wes” called Alexandria and suggested she and L.A. producer and writer Taydex work together.
 Since first meeting, according to the singer, the two “just kept linking up and making music.”
 “And they were like ‘we might as well just make an album.’
 And that’s how Journey came about.”

 Per Alexandria’s earlier work, we’re used to her music being released through Awful Records and hearing her team up with producer Ethereal.
 It was in 2018 that we got a teaser from Taydex and Alexandria in “It Ain’t Over.”